COVID-19 Entry Requirements for the United States of America

 In summary, due to COVID-19, the following mandatory requirements are in place.
 See below for more detail.

-COVID-19 Test (Returning to US) - Proof of a negative COVID-19 test, or proof of recovery from COVID-19 is required to enter the US
+COVID-19 Test (Returning to US) - Proof of a negative COVID-19 test (within 24 hours of departure)

 US Passenger CDC Disclosure Document - Required for each passenger age 2 and older.